• Skip to primary navigation

 • Garlic

-• Dark Soy Sauce: or substitute with dark mushroom soy sauce or season with more regular soy sauce to taste at the end of the cooking process.
+• Dark Soy Sauce: Or substitute with dark mushroom soy sauce or season with more regular soy sauce to taste at the end of cooking.

 Expert Tips